 What happens if you violate probation that was imposed as part of a misdemeanor sentence?
 You should be aware that a judge may revoke your probation if you violate one of the conditions of probation, even for a misdemeanor charge.
 The judge may then impose the full penalty of incarceration with credit for time served.
 A defendant charged with a felony as well as a misdemeanor may be sentenced to prison for the felony, while the misdemeanor sentence runs concurrently.
 In other words, you can serve both sentences at the same time rather than serving one sentence after the other.

 There is less judicial discretion in relation to sentencing for misdemeanors than there once was in Florida.
 This is why it is so important to try to get these charges dismissed with the help of a capable criminal defense attorney.
 If you are found to be a habitual misdemeanor offender, the court is required to sentence you differently than it would sentence a first offender.
 Habitual offenders are those who have been convicted as an adult of four or more misdemeanor offenses that occurred within a one-year period, and that were not connected to the same sequence of criminal conduct.

-Consult a Palm Beach Gardens Criminal Defense Attorney
+Consult a West Palm Beach Criminal Defense Attorney

-I am an experienced West Palm Beach misdemeanor defense lawyer who uses 30 years of experience, including five in the prosecutor’s office, to serve criminal defendants facing a wide variety of charges.
+I am an experienced West Palm Beach misdemeanor defense lawyer who uses 38 years of experience, including five in the prosecutor’s office, to serve criminal defendants facing a wide variety of charges.
 You can consult with me at either of my two offices.
-One is located in Palm Beach Gardens, near I-95 and PGA Boulevard.
+One is located in West Palm Beach, near I-95 and PGA Boulevard.
 The other is located in West Palm Beach.
 Schedule a free initial consultation by calling 561-533-1221 or contact me through my online form.
 Both offices accept credit cards.